backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

 - [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Note: New incremented branch for development is usually created on release day
 - [ ] Revert version number back on 1.x branch with the same minor number (e.g. `1.10.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Create release notes on GitHub **Important: Check "This is a pre-release" checkbox when creating release** (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Create release notes on GitHub **Important: Check "This is a pre-release" checkbox when creating release** (assign to jenlampton / herbdool / quicksketch)

 ## Website updates